cubingusa/compscript/README.md

 ## Scripts

-You can enter scripts in the script box, using a custom language called natsscript.
-There are a variety of commands, defined in the `functions` directory in this repository.
+You can enter scripts in the script box, using a custom language called NatsScript.
+See `docs/scripts.md` for full documentation.

 Some examples: